AhmedYousriSobhi/CSE/machineLearning/ML-QA.md

 ---

-[Spring 2025 F]</br>
-Q3.
-Define an undercomplete auto encoder and explain how it differs from other types (e.g., overcomplete autoencoders).
-Why is the undercomplete constraint useful for representation learning?</br>

----

-[Spring 2025 F]</br>
-Q4.
-Consider an undercomplete autoencoder with a single hidden layer of size 64, input dimension 128, and mean squared error (MSE) loss.
-The encoder is $z=\sigma(W_x+b)$, and the decoder is $\hat{x}=\sigma(W'z+b')$ , where 𝜎 is the sigmoid activation.
-Derive the gradient of the MSE loss with respect to 𝑊</br>

----

-[Spring 2025 F]</br>
-Q5.
-Explain how an undercomplete autoencoder can be used for anomaly detection.
-What assumptions does this approach make about the data?</br>

----

 [Fall 2018 F]</br>
-Q6.
-An autoencoder is a neural network designed to learn feature representations in an unsupervised manner. </br>
+**Question-3:** An autoencoder is a neural network designed to learn feature representations in an unsupervised manner. </br>
 Suppose the input is a set of P-dimensional unlabeled data $\{\mathbf{x}^{(i)}\}_{i=1}^{N}$. </br>
 Consider an autoencoder with $P$ units in both the input layer, $L_1$, and output layer, $L_3$, and $H$ hidden units in $L_2$. </br>
 We will use the following notation for this autoencoder: $W^e$ is a $P \times H$ encoder weight matrix, $W^d$ is an $H\times P$ decoder weight matrix, $\sigma$ is the activation for %L_2% and $L_3$ units, $S_j^{(i)}=\sum_{k=1}^{P} W_{kj}^{e} x_k^{(i)}, z_j^{(i)}=\sigma(S_j^{(i)}), t_j^{(i)}=\sum_{k=1}^{H} W_{kj}^{d} z_k^{(i)}, J(W^d, W^e)=\|X^{(i)-\hat{x}^{(i)}}\|_2^2=\sum_{k=1}^P(x_k^{(i)}-\hat{x}_k^{(i)})^2$ is the reconstruction error for example $x^{(i)}$, and $J(W^d,W^e)=\sum_i^N J(W^d,W^e)^{(i)}$ is the total reconstruction error.